12Mosch/File-Content-Aggregator/docs/user-guide.md

   - Quoted terms like `"database"` are automatically highlighted without the quotes.
   - Boolean operators (AND, OR) are not highlighted, only the actual search terms.
   - Hover over highlighted terms to see more information about the highlighting feature.
+- **Whole Word Matching Not Working as Expected:**
+  - Whole word matching only applies to simple term searches and terms within Boolean expressions and the NEAR function.
+  - It does not apply to regex patterns (use `\b` word boundaries in your regex pattern instead).
+  - Whole word matching works with punctuation, so "test" will match "test," and "test." as whole words.
+  - If you're not getting expected results, check if the Whole Word Matching option is enabled in Settings.

 ## Feedback and Support